nest/nestml/doc/synapses_in_nestml.rst

 Postsynaptic spike event handler
 --------------------------------

 Some plasticity rules are defined in terms of postsynaptic spike activity.
-A corresponding additional spiking input port and event handler can be defined in the NESTML model:
+A corresponding additional spiking input port and event handler (and convolutions) can be defined in the NESTML model:

 .. code-block:: nestml